 The kind of headphones you’ll want for travel will be dictated by how heavy or light you can pack.
-If you’re an ultra light business traveler, you might have a little extra room for a pair of high end over ear headphones.
+If you’re an ultralight business traveller, you might have a little extra room for a pair of high-end over-ear headphones.
 If you tend to always pack heavy, get the smallest pair of truly wireless in-ear headphones that you can afford.
-Similarly, truly wireless headphones are best for shorter jaunts and commutes on public transit, since there are no wires to get caught up in or to fuss with.
-In-ear models have the ability to disguise the fact that you’re listening to anything, while on-ear or over-ear models can send a very clear message; “don’t talk to me”.
+Truly wireless headphones are best for shorter jaunts and commutes on public transit as there are no wires to get caught up in or to fuss with.

 Headphones for home entertainment

-At home, you’re probably a lot less worried about what people think.
-And here, you may have a high-end home theater system or brand-new 4K TV you like to take advantage of without waking the kids.
-For home entertainment use like watching TV or gaming, a great pair of over-ear headphones made by a top-quality manufacturer are a good choice and will get plenty of use.
-Some gamers tend to prefer wired versions in order to avoid any potential audio lag or sync issues.
+If you have a high-end home theatre system or brand-new 4K TV you’d like to take advantage of without waking the kids, you’ll want a pair of headphones for watching TV.
+A great pair of over-ear headphones made by a top-quality manufacturer is a good choice and will get plenty of use.
+If you’re a gamer, you may prefer wired versions in order to avoid any potential audio lag or sync issues.

 Headphones for audiophiles